 Selecting the interval timeTouch the Total button to switch the total values measured in all interval times.
-The start time of measurement is displayed on the button.Teaching the better is before it.

-Touching the button in left side Back field shows the measured values in the interval time.
+The start time of measurement is displayed on the button.Touching the button in left side Back field shows the measured values in the interval time.
 The end time of the interval is displayed on the button.